-For the Three Months Ended March 31, 2011 2010 2010 (In tho usands) Set-top boxes and other equipment purchased from EchoStar \$ 272,126 \$ 385,848 Set-top boxes and other equipment purchased from EchoStar included in "Cost of sales - subscriber promotion subsidies - EchoStar" \$ 54,426 \$ 26,903
+For the Y ears Ended Dec emt oer 31, Purchases from EchoStar 2011 2010 2009 (In thousands) Set-top boxes and other equipment \$ 1,158,293 \$ 1,470,173 \$ 1,174,763 Set-top boxes and other equipment included in "Cost of sales - subscriber promotion subsidies - EchoStar" \$ 249,440 \$ 175,777 \$ 188,793

-In connection with the Spin-off, we entered into a receiver agreement pursuant to which we have the right, but not the obligation, to purchase digital set-top boxes and related accessories, and other equipment from EchoStar for a period ending on January 1, 2012.
-The receiver agreement allows us to purchase digital set-top boxes, related accessories and other equipment from EchoStar at cost plus a fixed margin, which varies depending on the nature of the equipment purchased.
-Additionally, EchoStar provides us with standard manufacturer warranties for the goods sold under the receiver agreement.
-We may terminate the receiver agreement for any reason upon at least 60 days notice to EchoStar.
-EchoStar may terminate the receiver agreement if certain entities were to acquire us.
-The receiver agreement also includes an indemnification provision, whereby the parties indemnify each other for certain intellectual property matters.
+In connection with the Spin-off, we and EchoStar entered into a receiver agreement pursuant to which we had the right, but not the obligation, to purchase digital set-top boxes and related accessories, and other equipment from EchoStar for a period ending on January 1, 2012 (the "Prior Receiver Agreement").
+The Prior Receiver Agreement allowed us to purchase digital set-top boxes, related accessories and other equipment from EchoStar at cost plus a fixed percentage margin, which varied depending on the nature of the equipment purchased.
+Additionally, EchoStar provided us with standard manufacturer warranties for the goods sold under the Prior Receiver Agreement.
+We were able to terminate the Prior Receiver Agreement for any reason upon at least 60 days notice to EchoStar.
+EchoStar was able to terminate the Prior Receiver Agreement if certain entities were to acquire us.
+The Prior Receiver Agreement also included an indemnification provision, whereby the parties indemnified each other for certain intellectual property matters.